Is your Microsoft DNS at the breaking point?

 Put your DNS in order with a centralized, automated solution

-BlueCat’s Adaptive DNS solutions for DNS, DHCP, and IPAM (DDI) create a solid foundation for your network infrastructure, eliminating the heavy workload and systemic risk that comes with using Microsoft DNS on complex networks.
+BlueCat’s Adaptive DNS solutions for DNS, DHCP, and IPAM (DDI) create a solid foundation for your network infrastructure.
+Adaptive DNS eliminates the heavy workload and systemic risk that comes with using Microsoft DNS on complex global networks.

 Single source of truth

 Put all your DDI data into a single repository to eliminate errors and increase agility.

 Restrict access based on threat feeds and response policy zone (RPZ) rules.

 Increase efficiency by automating standard management tasks.

 Put DNS and DHCP wherever you need them.
 Do so with appliances, virtual instances (VMware, KVM, HyperV), and public cloud (AWS, Azure, Google Cloud Platform).

 Reporting and auditing